skymethod/livewire-web/content/posts/buzzsprout-stats-visualized.md

 *Ex Apple/Spotify: all apps excluding Apple/Spotify-owned apps*

-*Note the large reclassification in November 2020 of share moving from Apple Podcasts to (uncategorized).
+*Note the large reclassification in November 2020 of share moving from Apple Podcasts to (uncategorized) and reversal starting March 2023.
-It's likely [Buzzsprout started excluding AppleCoreMedia](https://podnews.net/article/spotify-apple-podcasts-market-leader) in November 2020, which means they are now likely underreporting the true Apple Podcasts number by quite a bit.*
+[Buzzsprout started excluding AppleCoreMedia](https://podnews.net/article/spotify-apple-podcasts-market-leader) in November 2020, which means they were underreporting the true Apple Podcasts number during that period.
+Apple [fixed their app in March 2023](/apple-podcasts-vs-applecoremedia), making this discrepancy largely obsolete as listeners updated their devices over time.*

 ---